 Dr. Yung is currently at the University of Texas’s MD Anderson Cancer Center, where he is a Professor of Neuro-Oncology and Cancer Biology and too the Margaret and Ben Love Chair of Clinical Cancer Care.
-He has served as Chair of the Department of Neuro-oncology since 1999.
+He served as Chair of the Department of Neuro-oncology from 1999 to 2015.
 Dr. Yung is also the Director of the Brain Tumor SPORE and co-Director of the Brain Tumor Center.

 Dr. Yung has extensive experience and expertise in the field of brain tumor research.
 His research program spans more than two decades and includes basic, translational and clinical research.
 Along with three decades of continuous funding by the U.S. National Cancer Institute (NCI), his work has also been funded by industry grants and foundations.
 The overall objective of his research has been new therapeutic approaches to block the regulatory mechanisms of brain cancer cells.